worldbank/GOST_SAR/README.md

 2. Coherence change detection
  - COLAB scripts using S1 data

-## Examples - study cases

-1. Flash Flood India - Tapovan Dam area (02.07.2021)
-2. Explosion in Bata, Equatorial Guinea (03.07.2021)
-3. Explosion in Beirut,Lebanon (08.04.2020)
+3. Oil spill detection
+ - GEE script

+4. Volcano eruption
+ - GEE script
+ - COLAB script

 ## Get started

-- [Satellite Imagery Guide] (-to include)
-   >

 - [Google Earth Engine](https://earthengine.google.com)
     >
 - [Google COLAB](https://colab.research.google.com/notebooks/intro.ipynb)
     >
+Let us know if you have tried any of the solutions presented, we'd love to hear about your use cases!

 ## Disclaimer
-The scripts here provided produce results which geographic information has limitations due to the scale, resolution, date and interpretation of the original source materials.
+The code available in this repository may produce results containing geographic information with limitations due to the scale, resolution, date and interpretation of the original source materials.
 No liability concerning the content or the use thereof is assumed by the producer.

-The Geospatial Operations Support Team, The World Bank.
+The Global Operational Support Team, DECAT, The World Bank.